NOT NULL Column constraint

 INSERT INTO users (name, age, username, language) VALUES ('Jimmy', 18, 'jimmy', 'fr');

-constraints along with other constraints and the insert values.
+So, that is some combination of NOT NULL constraints along with other constraints and the insert values.

 sqlite> INSERT INTO users (name, age, username) VALUES ('Alice', 25, 'alice');